mepaling/Settings/VSCode/README.md

 ext install cpptools
 ```
 ### Use Code Runner to run the c/cpp code
-Make Sure you have add gcc/g++ to system environment variable
+Make Sure you have added gcc/g++ path to system environment variable

 ## Others
 ```